-Massachusetts has been under the onslaught of opiate addiction for a long time, along with other states in the Northeast.
+Massachusetts has been under the onslaught of the nationwide opioid epidemic for a long time, along with other states in the Northeast.
 From painkillers to heroin, many thousands of people each year are left searching for answers to this problem.

-Unfortunately, the number of people undergoing opioid replacement therapy reflect this situation, as there are more than 15,500 people on methadone and over 4,200 taking buprenorphine daily.
+Unfortunately, the number of people undergoing opioid replacement therapy reflect this situation, on a given day, there are more than 15,500 people on methadone and over 4,200 taking buprenorphine in Massachusetts.
 While these drugs may be helpful for some people, the majority of opiate addicts don’t find the solutions they’re looking for by taking more opiates.

-Only a small percentage of people who need help for substance abuse in Massachusetts each year actually receive it.
-Of those, the majority are not able to attend a fulll-length residential treatment facility.
+Only a small percentage of people who need alcohol or drug rehab treatment programs in Massachusetts each year end up receiving some level of substance abuse treatment.
+Of those, the majority are not able to attend a full-length residential inpatient treatment facility.

-Massachusetts has more than 170,000 people who were dependent on or abused illicit drugs within the past year, and over 430,000 who abused or were dependent on alclohol.
-If you are looking for effective treatment for a substance abuse problem, we can help.
+Massachusetts has more than 170,000 people who were dependent on or abused illicit drugs within the past year, and over 430,000 who abused or were dependent on alcohol.
+If you are looking for effective treatment for a substance abuse problem, we can help you find it.

 More Recovery Resources for the State of Massachusetts